node-red/node-red-docker/README.md

         $ docker run -it -p 1880:1880 -e FLOWS=my_flows.json nodered/node-red-docker

+Node.js runtime arguments can be passed to the container using an environment parameter (**NODE_OPTIONS**).
+For example, to fix the heap size used by the Node.js garbage collector you would use the following command.

+        $ docker run -it -p 1880:1880 -e NODE_OPTIONS="--max_old_space_size=128" nodered/node-red-docker

 ## Customising

 To install extra Node-RED modules via npm you can either use the Node-RED